DOI-BOR/et-demands/README.md

 ## Dependencies
 The ET-Demands tools have only been tested using Python 2.7 but they may work with Python 3.X.

-Please see requirements.txt file for details on versioning requirements.
+Please see etdemands_env.yml file for details on versioning requirements.
 Older versions of modules may work but have not been extensively tested.

 #### RefET
 + [NumPy](http://www.numpy.org)